Find Affordable College Courses

 Read full report on Audiovisual Communications at Bowie State University

-Columbia College Chicago came in at #6 in this year’s edition of the Most Popular Audiovisual Communications Bachelor’s Degree Schools ranking.
+Columbia College Chicago ranked #6 on this year’s Most Popular Audiovisual Communications Bachelor’s Degree Schools list.
 Columbia is a medium-sized private not-for-profit school located in the large city of Chicago.

 About 25% of the students majoring in audiovisual at the school are women while 75% are male.